 Why Having Fresh Ideas for Instagram Matters

 Instagram is one of the top social media platforms today.
-As of Q2 of 2018, there were at least 800 million monthly active users and over 500 million daily active users – and it’s only growing further every day!
+As of 2019, there were 1 billion monthly active users and over 500 million daily active users – and it’s only growing further every day!

 That’s at least 500 million daily active users who could be interacting with your business!

 This rapidly growing platform was originally founded in 2010, and it has experienced a lot of changes since then.

 In addition to some of the “behind the scene” changes (such as Facebook founder Mark Zuckerberg buying Instagram in 2012), the app itself has undergone plenty of changes that users have experienced firsthand.

 A few of these changes include the layout of the app, the capabilities offered within posts (such as image sizes, filters, videos etc.), Instagram Stories, IGTV and more.

 So, how does a small business keep up with all of the changes?

 Or maybe a better question is how does a small business stand out with all of these changes?